JulienPalard/peps/pep-0xxx.rst

 repository.

-Considering that each translation will be exposed via git repositories, and that Python has migrated to github, translations should be hosted on github.
+Considering that each translation will be exposed via git repositories, and that Python has migrated to GitHub, translations will be hosted on github.

 For consistency and discoverability, all translations should be in the same github organization and named according to a common pattern.

-Considering that we want translations to be official, and that Python already have a github organization, translations should be hosted as projects of the `Python github organization`_.
+Considering that we want translations to be official, and that Python already have a github organization, translations should be hosted as projects of the `Python documentation GitHub organization`_.

 For consistency, translations repositories should be called ``python-docs-LANGUAGE_TAG`` [22]_.